The application deadline for Physical Plant positions is Monday, April 3, 2017.

 All authorization forms and necessary payroll forms must be completed and submitted to Human Resources no later than the first day of a student's employment.
 In order for a student to be paid in a timely manner, paperwork must be submitted to Human Resources and timesheets/cards to Payroll by the dates listed on the Summer Employment Calendar.

 In order for a summer employee to be paid, the following documents must be completed and submitted to Human Resources no later than the first day of work.
-Links to the forms can be found at "Forms on the Web" under Employment and Payroll or from Human Resources, x4302.
+Links to the forms can be found on the forms page or by emailing Human Resources, 315-859-4302.

 New payroll forms (Items 1 through 3) are required if the employee did not work for the College within the last year.
 New forms are also required if the employee wants to change their tax withholding information.
 Incomplete or missing forms will result in the entire packet being returned to the supervisor for completion and may delay timely payment of wages earned.